eecs489staff/a4-static-router/README.md

 ## Getting Set Up

 ### Prerequisites
-For this assignment, you can write all of your code locally (although we will still be using a remote machine to run Mininet and forward the traffic to your local computer). **This is the preferred option.**
+For this assignment, you can write all of your code locally and test using a VM, similar to Assignment 1.

-You can also choose to develop on the provided AWS image.

-#### AWS Setup (For Everyone)
-You will find an AMI named something like "489 P4" in your AWS account associated with this class, accessed through AWS Learner Lab.
-Please create a new EC2 instance using this AMI, similar to what you did in Projects 1 and 2.
-You can find the Project 1 AWS setup guide [here](aws-setup-p1.pdf) for convenience.

-Your instance type does not have to be particularly beefy; a `t2.medium` works perfectly fine, and even smaller will probably work as well.

-Once you have this EC2 instance set up, please clone this repository within the machine.

-#### Local Setup (If Developing Locally)

-If you're developing on the provided AWS image, you can skip to "Setting Up the Starter Code".

-If you choose to develop locally, you must have CMake, Boost, and Protocol Buffers installed.
+You must have CMake, Boost, and Protocol Buffers installed.

 If you are on a Mac, this is very easy.
 Simply use Homebrew and run
 ```bash